 It’s just a whole lot better than English Breakfast!
 Drink it hot, all day, using fresh shredded leaves.
 Pour near boiling water over freshly shredded kawakawa leaves (tear or mash the leaves, do not cut or chop them).
 Allow to steep for several minutes.
 The leaves can (and should) be used repeatedly, until they lose their colour.

 Delicious to drink hot, however can be cooled and sipped as a cold beverage.
 If drinking cool it’s refreshing carbonated via a soda stream!

 Chew the strong peppery Kawakawa seed for fresher breath!

 A tasty seasoning

 The peppery taste of Kawakawa makes it an excellent goumet seasoning.
-Tear it up fresh in salads, or use it dried and sprinkeled in your favourite dishes.
-If you're feeling shy, pretend it's Oragano or Basil.
+Tear it up fresh in salads, or use it dried and sprinkled in your favourite dishes.
+If you're feeling shy, pretend it's oregano or basil.

 If I need to pack light it's my go to - it's my face & body moisturiser, lip balm, insect repellent, and cleanser.

 So handy, and a must have for your cupboard, first aid kit, caravan, picnic basket, and handbag!